BorisWilhelms/blog/content/post/build-a-photo-gallery-with-azure-functions.md

 ![Client-Demo][client-demo-gif][Original size][client-demo-gif]

 # Conclusion
 As you can see it is very easy to create a simple web application with very few lines of code using Azure Functions.
-There is no need to include other SDKs or APIs, since the Azure Functions SDK comes with a attributes that integrated other Azure service very easy.
+There is no need to include other SDKs or APIs, since the Azure Functions SDK comes with attributes that integrated other Azure service very easy.

 [github-repo]: https://github.com/BorisWilhelms/PhotoCloud
 [Container-Access-Policy]: https://docs.microsoft.com/en-us/azure/storage/blobs/storage-manage-access-to-resources